pharo-ide/ClassAnnotation/ClassAnnotation.package/ClassAnnotation.class/README.md

 	MySpecialAnnotation activeInstancesInContext: anUserContext
-	MySpecialAnnotation activeInstancesInContext: anUserContext do: [:ann | ] MySpecialAnnotation activeInstancesFor: MyClass inContext: anUserContext do: [:ann | ] By default the annotation is active in given context if it is described by declared context:
+	MySpecialAnnotation activeInstancesInContext: anUserContext do: [:ann | ] MySpecialAnnotation activeInstancesFor: MyClass inContext: anUserContext do: [:ann | ] By default the annotation is active if given context is described by declared context:
 	ClassAnnotation>>isActiveInContext: aContext
 		^activeContext describes: aContext
 Subclasses can provide extra conditions for active annotations.
 In that case they override this method: